SoftEngGrpProject/docs/developer/file-structure.md

 The `elements` directory contains the common UI components that are used throughout the application such as buttons, text inputs and headers.

-The `main` directory contains the main application components such as the feeds, profiles, and others.
+The `main` directory contains the main screen components in the application such as the feeds, profiles, and others.

 The `styles` directory contains the styles for all the components in the application.